Sergio Fajardo

 Sergio Fajardo Valderrama ([ˈseɾxjo faˈxaɾðo βaldeˈrama]; born 19 June 1956) is a Colombian politician and mathematician.
-Fajardo served as the Governor of Antioquia from 2012 to 2016.
-He first entered politics in 2003 when he was elected Mayor of Medellin, the second-largest city in Colombia and the capital of Antioquia.
+He first entered politics in 2003 when he was elected Mayor of Medellín, the second largest city in Colombia and the capital of Antioquia.
+He was the mayor of Medellín from 2003 to 2007 and was recognized for transforming the city from a violent and impoverished place to a model of social and urban development.
 Fajardo was the vice presidential nominee of Antanas Mockus in 2010, finishing in second place after losing the runoff against Juan Manuel Santos and Angelino Garzon.
+Fajardo served as the governor of Antioquia from 2012 to 2016.
 Fajardo brands himself as a pragmatic politician with no particular ideology, with political analysts and media outlets in Colombia labelling him as a centrist politician not tied to the traditional parties in Colombia.

 In July 2017, Fajardo announced his campaign to run for president in the upcoming elections in 2018.
 During the 2018 Colombian presidential election, Fajardo finished third in the first round.
-In March 2022, Fajardo announced that he would begin his presidential campaign for the upcoming 2022 Colombian presidential election.
+In March 2022, Fajardo announced that he would begin his presidential campaign for the 2022 Colombian presidential election.
 He finished fourth in the first round.

 Early life and education

-Fajardo was born and raised in Medellín, Colombia.
-There he graduated (high school) from the Colegio Benedictino and then moved to Bogotá to receive an undergraduate and a graduate degree (M.Sc.) in mathematics from the Universidad de los Andes in Bogotá.
-Fajardo later went to the United States for his doctorate degree, and earned a PhD in mathematics with a minor in economics from the University of Wisconsin-Madison.
+Fajardo was born and raised in Medellín, Colombia on 19 June, 1956.
+His father is Raúl Fajardo Moreno, an architect who designed the Coltejer Building.
+He graduated high school from the Colegio Benedictino and then moved to Bogotá to receive an undergraduate and a graduate degree (M.Sc.) in mathematics from the Universidad de los Andes.
+Fajardo later went to the United States for his doctorate degree, and earned a Ph.D. in mathematics from the University of Wisconsin-Madison.

 Career

-Before entering politics at age 40, Fajardo taught mathematical logic at the Universidad de los Andes and the Universidad Nacional of Colombia, while also taking part of organizations such as the National Council for Sciences and the Peace Commission in Antioquia.
+Before entering politics at age 40, Fajardo taught mathematical logic at the University of the Andes.